torfinnberset/libusbp/README.md

 The version numbers used by this library follow the rules of [Semantic Versioning 2.0.0](http://semver.org/).

 A backwards-incompatible version of this library might be released in the future.
-If that happens, the new version will have a different major version number: its version number will be 2.0.0 and it will be known as libusbp-2 to pkg-config.
+If that happens, the new version will have a different major version number: its version number will be 2.0.0 and it will be known as libusbp-2 to `pkg-config`.
 This library was designed to support having different major versions installed side-by-side on the same computer, so you could have both libusbp-1 and libusbp-2 installed at the same time.
 However, you would not be able to use both versions from a single program.